SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-Primary ciliary dyskinesia is a disorder characterized by chronic respiratory tract infections, abnormally positioned internal organs, and the inability to have children (infertility).
+Primary ciliary dyskinesia is a disorder that is characterized by chronic respiratory tract infections, abnormally positioned internal organs, and difficulties having biological children (decreased fertility).
 The signs and symptoms of this condition are caused by abnormal cilia and flagella.
 Cilia are microscopic, finger-like projections that stick out from the surface of cells.
-They are found in the linings of the airway, the reproductive system, and other organs and tissues.
-Flagella are tail-like structures, similar to cilia, that propel sperm cells forward.
+Cilia help cells move where they are needed; they also help move substances within the body.
+Flagella, which are similar to cilia, are tail-like structures that propel sperm cells forward.

-In the respiratory tract, cilia move back and forth in a coordinated way to move mucus towards the throat.
-This movement of mucus helps to eliminate fluid, bacteria, and particles from the lungs.
-Most babies with primary ciliary dyskinesia experience breathing problems at birth, which suggests that cilia play an important role in clearing fetal fluid from the lungs.
-Beginning in early childhood, affected individuals develop frequent respiratory tract infections.
-Without properly functioning cilia in the airway, bacteria remain in the respiratory tract and cause infection.
-People with primary ciliary dyskinesia also have year-round nasal congestion and a chronic cough.
-Chronic respiratory tract infections can result in a condition called bronchiectasis, which damages the passages, called bronchi, leading from the windpipe to the lungs and can cause life-threatening breathing problems.
+Without properly functioning cilia, people with primary ciliary dyskinesia often have problems removing fluid and particles from their airways.
+Most babies with primary ciliary dyskinesia experience breathing problems at birth (neonatal respiratory distress), which suggests that cilia also play an important role in clearing fetal fluid from the lungs.
+Children with primary ciliary dyskinesia typically have year-round nasal congestion and a chronic cough beginning in the first year of life.
+Because affected individuals also have trouble removing bacteria from the respiratory tract, they may experience frequent respiratory tract infections beginning in early childhood.
+Chronic respiratory tract infections can result in a condition called bronchiectasis, which damages the passages that lead from the windpipe to the lungs (bronchi).
+Bronchiectasis can cause life-threatening breathing problems.

-Some individuals with primary ciliary dyskinesia have abnormally placed organs within their chest and abdomen.
+About 40 percent of people with primary ciliary dyskinesia have a mirror-image reversal of their internal organs (situs inversus totalis).
+For example, the heart is on the right side of the body instead of the left in these individuals.
 These abnormalities arise early in embryonic development when the differences between the left and right sides of the body are established.
-About 50 percent of people with primary ciliary dyskinesia have a mirror-image reversal of their internal organs (situs inversus totalis).
-For example, in these individuals the heart is on the right side of the body instead of on the left.
-Situs inversus totalis does not cause any apparent health problems.
+Situs inversus totalis does not typically cause additional health problems.
 When someone with primary ciliary dyskinesia has situs inversus totalis, they are often said to have Kartagener syndrome.

-Approximately 12 percent of people with primary ciliary dyskinesia have a condition known as heterotaxy syndrome or situs ambiguus, which is characterized by abnormalities of the heart, liver, intestines, or spleen.
+Heterotaxy syndrome (sometimes also called situs ambiguous) is another disorder of organ development that can be associated with primary ciliary dyskinesia.
+Approximately 9 to 12 percent of people with primary ciliary dyskinesia have heterotaxy syndrome, which is characterized by abnormalities of the heart, liver, intestines, or spleen.
 These organs may be structurally abnormal or improperly positioned.
 In addition, affected individuals may lack a spleen (asplenia) or have multiple spleens (polysplenia).
-Heterotaxy syndrome results from problems establishing the left and right sides of the body during embryonic development.
-The severity of heterotaxy varies widely among affected individuals.
+Heterotaxy syndrome is also a result of problems establishing the left and right sides of the body during embryonic development.
+The severity of heterotaxy syndrome varies widely among affected individuals, and people with this condition may have heart abnormalities that can be life-threatening.

-Primary ciliary dyskinesia can also lead to infertility.
-Vigorous movements of the flagella are necessary to propel the sperm cells forward to the female egg cell.
-Because their sperm do not move properly, males with primary ciliary dyskinesia are usually unable to father children.
-Infertility occurs in some affected females and is likely due to abnormal cilia in the fallopian tubes.
+Primary ciliary dyskinesia can also cause fertility problems.
+Vigorous movements of the flagella are necessary to propel the sperm cells forward to the egg cell.
+Because their sperm do not move properly, males with primary ciliary dyskinesia often have decreased fertility.
+Decreased fertility also occurs in some affected females and is likely due to abnormal cilia in the fallopian tubes, which impairs the movement of the egg cell from the ovary to the uterus.

 Frequency